RyanonRails/blog/source/_posts/2013-05-13-hosting-octopress-with-amazon-s3-and-cloudfront.markdown

 date: 2013-05-13 20:29
 comments: false
 categories:
- categories:
  - Amazon S3
  - Amazon CloudFront
  - Octopress
 ---

 I recently set up this blog and I figured as my first "real" post I could go through the steps it took to set this up.
-I gleaned quite a bit of information from quite a few sites, but overall I didn't find a guide that explained everything thoroughly.
+I gleaned quite a bit of information from quite a few sites, but I still felt there could be some improvements on this topic.
 I've made sure to include all of my references in the bottom of the post.

 #### Creating the site